MozillaFoundation/Build-and-Book/github_faq.md

 Software generally should end up under the `mozilla` org, but it may make sense to start exploring in your personal repo until you're ready for collaborators.
 We can transfer a repo from an individual to an org when that's needed (sometime after rough draft and before it shows up in a heartbeat, and well before it shows up in production).

 Repos that are primarily used to either house documents or just issues can be in any of the orgs we have (`mozilla`, `MozillaFoundation`, `MozillaHive`).
-Creating a new 'org' means you get a space that random people won't find easily, and that contributors won't find if they're not clued in, so we generally don't recommend it.
+Creating a new 'org' means you get a space that contributors won't find if they're not clued in, so we generally don't recommend it.

 ## <a name="more"></a>Unanswered questions